Fatalwgx/LevZavodskov/README.md

 - 09.11.2021 - present / Employed at "IT TEST tula" outstaff company as a remote Manual QA Engineer
   - 09.11.2021 - 01.03.2022 / Assigned to an American database redesign project at Markov Processes International as Middle Manual QA Engineer.
 [Recommendation](LevRecommendationLetter.pdf)
-- 01.03.2022 - present / Continue to work on internal project and at the same time looking for job opportunities outside of Russia, planning to relocate asap
+- 01.03.2022 - present / Asigned to "VK" to work on digital document management system as Manual Software QA Engineer

 ## Code Examples
 ### Database Comparartor